- Briefing Room

 The Center for Local Aid Support (CLAS) connects with Local, Tribal and Federal Land Management Agency transportation networks to provide national leadership in the advancement of innovative technologies and practices.
-The Center is focused on the creation of an informed and ambitious workforce and promotes the integration of cutting-edge-solutions to deliver real results that enhance our nation's transportation system.
+The Center is focused on workforce development and promoting cutting-edge solutions to deliver real results that enhance our nation's transportation system.

-CLAS collaborates with a nationwide, diverse mix of partners that includes 51 Local Technical Assistance Program Centers and 1 Tribal Technical Assistance Center.
-Our Programs are designed to implement solid policy foundations, provide models for other agencies, and inform the federal transportation discussion.
+CLAS collaborates with a nationwide, diverse mix of partners that includes 51 Local Technical Assistance Program Centers and Tribal Technical Assistance Centers.
+Our Programs are designed to provide solutions-oriented training and technical assistance to an ever-changing transportation workforce.